openfin/.NET-Tutorials/Tutorial 01 Connecting to Runtime/README.md

 var runtime = Runtime.GetRuntimeInstance(runtimeOptions);
 ```

-When the Runtime object is constructed the .NET adapter will start openfun runtime processes (openfin.exe) on the local machine.
+When the Runtime object is constructed the .NET adapter will start the OpenFin Runtime processes (openfin.exe) on the local machine.

 The `Runtime.GetRuntimeInstance(GetRuntimeInstance)` documentation can be found here: http://cdn.openfin.co/docs/csharp/latest/OpenfinDesktop/html/E80A5D83.htm
 The `Runtime` class documentation can be found here: http://cdn.openfin.co/docs/csharp/latest/OpenfinDesktop/html/A0E038D5.htm